ltemihai/NGRX-Travel/README.md

 );
 ```

-5.)
+**5.)
+Reducer**
 Create a reducer file in reducer folder.
 In our example: destinations.reducer.ts
 Reducer handles all the transitions from one state to another.
 Here you have to define a reducer key, a state interface to force strong typing and declare an initial state and the reducer
 By creating reducer, you listen to actions in your app and you will modify the state as your events comes in.
 ```
 export interface DestinationsState {
     destinations: IDestination[];